philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 ## Stannatrane Tripod

-Copy the TBD Swift files from this GitHub Gist (TODO) into "Sources/Workspace".
+Copy the six Swift files from this [GitHub Gist](https://gist.github.com/philipturner/6a6e04f3e8a7b2bda2b8c99c492d4e49) into "Sources/Workspace".
 It may be easiest to use <b>Download ZIP</b> on the GitHub Gist website and drag the files into the source folder.

 Prepare energy-minimized structures of two variations of the Sn-H feedstock holder.
 Use SSD key-value caching to map compiled structure to minimized structure.
 Learn to use the `.build` folder as a reproducible location for writing files.